cameraui/docs/cameras/live-view.md

 ## Activity mode: Always On and Standby

-Each camera has an **Activity mode** that controls when its stream runs, balancing responsiveness against resource use:
+Each camera has an **Activity mode** that controls when its stream runs:

-- **Always On** keeps the stream live at all times, for instant viewing.
+- **Always On** keeps the stream live at all times.
 - **Standby** starts the stream when you open the camera and stops it again a few seconds later.
-The player then shows "Stream paused to conserve resources.
-Click on stream to resume."
-Click the video to watch again.
+Click the video to resume.
 - **Activity** keeps the stream running while there is activity and lets it rest otherwise.

 ## Shortcuts

 **Shortcuts** are controls you place on the video to jump to another camera or operate a sensor.
 Turn on **Edit Shortcuts** on the player to add them.
-See [Shortcuts](/cameras/shortcuts) for the full feature.
+See [Shortcuts](/cameras/shortcuts).

 ## More options